Plant DetailShow Menu

 Tags:

-#deciduous#small tree#drought tolerant#shrub#native tree#moth caterpillar host#native shrub#showy fruits#sweet fruit#fire low flammability#NC native#nighttime garden#mourning cloak butterflies#pollinator plant#Braham Arboretum#larval host plant#food source fall#food source herbage#food source nectar#food source pollen#food source soft mast fruit#butterfly friendly#Audubon#american snout butterfly#tawny emperor butterfly#question mark butterfly#hackberry emperor butterfly#shade intolerant#butterfly caterpillar host#trees#wildlife friendly
+#deciduous#small tree#drought tolerant#shrub#native tree#moth caterpillar host#native shrub#showy fruits#sweet fruit#fire low flammability#NC native#nighttime garden#mourning cloak butterflies#pollinator plant#Braham Arboretum#larval host plant#food source fall#food source herbage#food source nectar#food source pollen#food source soft mast fruit#butterfly friendly#Audubon#american snout butterfly#tawny emperor butterfly#question mark butterfly#hackberry emperor butterfly#shade intolerant#butterfly caterpillar host#tree#wildlife friendly

 • Attributes: